How Much Are House Removal Costs In Glasgow?

 What Are The Average Property Prices In Glasgow?

-To help with your research, Compare My Move has listed 4 of the cheapest areas in Glasgow to help you find the best home that fits your personal budget.
-Once you’ve discovered your perfect area, don’t forget to compare removal quotes provided by our trusted moving partners.
-Just use our quick and easy online form to help you on your way.
+Glasgow offers affordable property prices compared to London and the UK average, making it a great place to live.
+To help with your research, Compare My Move has listed 4 of some of the cheapest areas in Glasgow to help you find the best home that fits your personal budget.

 What Is The Average Rent In Glasgow?

 For those who prefer to rent, we’ve calculated the average asking rent in Glasgow and have selected the cheapest areas to help with your search.
-For comparison, the current average asking rent in the city centre is £1,110 pcm.
+For comparison, the current average asking rent in the city centre is £956 pcm, with one-bedroom flats costing £655 pcm and two-bedroom houses averaging at £846 pcm.

-Glasgow is fairly popular amongst landlords and renters as 2 of the city's postcodes have previously come under Scotland’s Top 5 Buy-to-Let areas.
-This has resulted in an increase of interest and has provided prospective renters with a greater number of properties to choose from.
+Glasgow is fairly popular amongst landlords and renters as two of the city's postcodes have previously come under Scotland’s Top 5 Buy-to-Let areas.
+This has resulted in an increase in interest and has provided prospective renters with a greater number of properties to choose from.

 Cumbernauld is first on our list and the cheapest area, with the average rent for all property types being £438 pcm.
 For those looking for 1-bedroom flats, the average asking rent is £451 pcm, whilst for 2-bedroom houses it’s currently £500 pcm.